Tips and tricks Best practice guides, FAQ & more

 The first step is to decide which test cases you should include in your automated regression suite.
 To begin with, you can add any existing test cases, such as functional tests, integration tests, unit tests, etc.

-When it comes to frequency, as a rule of thumb you should run you automated regression suite every time a change is made to the code.
+When it comes to frequency, as a rule of thumb you should run your test automation suite every time a change is made to the code.
 However, if you want to maintain quality at speed, you should run do it as much as possible.

 You can automate regression tests with computer-based tools, but not all of them offer the same features.
 Before you choose one, you should take into consideration some key factors to see what testing tool best fits your organization.